dagraham/etm-dgraham/README.md

 	# conflicts in busy view.
 	omit_extent:

-	# keep_current: true or false.
-If true, the agenda for the
+	# keep_current: non-negative integer.
+If positive, the agenda
+	# for that integer number of weeks starting with the current
-	# current and following two weeks will be written to "current.txt"
+	# week will be written to "current.txt" in your etm home
-	# in your etm home directory and updated when necessary.
-You
+	# directory and updated when necessary.
+You could, for
-	# could, for example, create a link to this file in a pCloud or
+	# example, create a link to this file in a pCloud or DropBox
-	# DropBox folder and have access to your current schedule on
+	# folder and have access to your current schedule on your
-	# your mobile device.
+	# mobile device.
-	keep_current: false
+	keep_current: 0

 	# archive_after: A non-negative integer.
 If zero, do not
 	# archive items.
 If positive, finished tasks and events with